Last Quarter on

 Lunation 327 / 1280

-The Moon is 21 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 21 days old and navigating through the last part of the current synodic month.
 This is lunation 327 of Meeus index or 1280 from Brown series.

 Synodic month length 29.28 days